 Wet weather and indoor activities

-11 indoor animal housing areas and 6 sheltered observation areas ensure that even on a rainy day, a trip to the Zoo is an enthralling experience.
+Our 11 indoor animal housing areas and six sheltered observation areas ensure that even on a rainy day, a trip to the zoo is an enthralling experience.

-*Please note that the maps and guides above are provided for general reference only.
+* The maps and guides above are provided for general reference only.
 From time to time the location of certain animals may change before there is an opportunity to update the resources above.
-If there is a specific animal or exhibit that you are keen to see during your visit please consult visitor services prior to entering the park.
+If there is a specific animal or exhibit that you are keen to see during your visit, please consult visitor services prior to entering the park.